dominikkreuzberger/watsonx-cicd-prompt-template-deployment/README.md

 This workflow automatically runs the Python script python-scripts/python-script-watsonx-prompt-deployment.py whenever changes are pushed to the main branch or when manually triggered.
 It is designed to deploy Watsonx prompt templates using credentials securely stored in GitHub Secrets.

+Make sure you have stored in your GitHub repository secrets the following variables:
+WATSONX_API_KEY
+WATSONX_URL
+WATSONX_PROJECT_ID
+WATSONX_TASK_CREDENTIAL

 📌 What the Workflow Does

 Triggers on: